Pre-sectarian Buddhism: Moderate skepticism and reconstructionism

 According to Ray, Schayer has shown a second doctrinal position alongside that of the more dominant tradition, one likely to be of at least equivalent, if not of greater, antiquity.

-According to Edward Conze, Schayer's views are "merely a tentative hypothesis" and that it is also possible that these ideas later entered Buddhism, as a concession to "popular demand, just as the lower goal of birth in heaven (svarga) was admitted side by side with Nirvana."
+However, according to Edward Conze, Schayer's views are "merely a tentative hypothesis" and that it is also possible that these ideas later entered Buddhism, as a concession to "popular demand, just as the lower goal of birth in heaven (svarga) was admitted side by side with Nirvana."
 Conze thought that both were equally possible.

+The French scholar Constantin Regamey argues that Schayer's general position is cogent.
+Regamey argues that the various Buddhist canons, like the Pali Canon, have many chronological layers and include "many divergences and contradictions."
+As such, one cannot rely on any single one of them to construct the original view of the Buddha, especially since the teachings found in them are mostly composed of "terms, formulas, or bare patterns" that can and have been interpreted in many different ways.
+Regamey argues that a broader historicist method is needed, which draws on numerous sources, historical evidence and the very internal contradictions found in the canon.
+He argues that a broader historical method can show that early Buddhism might have supported ideas that are similar to Brahamanical theories of consciousness or some Mahayana views on consciousness and Buddhahood.

+A similar view is defended by Christian Lindtner.
+Lindtner argues that some early Buddhist sources point to stainless, formless consciousness which is similar to Brahmanical ideas and later Mahayana views.
+He also argues that ancient Buddhist view of nirvana was likely cosmological (and had similarities with ancient Vedic cosmology) and that it was an eternal realm at the peak of existence (bhutakoti) one could reach by wisdom.

 Teachings of earliest Buddhism

 The Dhammacakkappavattana Sutta is regarded by the Buddhist tradition as the first discourse of the Buddha.
 Scholars have noted some persistent problems with this view.
-Originally the text may only have pointed at "the middle way" as being the core of the Buddha's teaching, which pointed to the practice of dhyana.
-This basic term may have been extended with descriptions of the eightfold path, itself a condensation of a longer sequence.
-Some scholars believe that under pressure from developments in Indian religiosity, which began to see "liberating insight" as the essence of moksha, the four noble truths were then added as a description of the Buddha's "liberating insight".
+Originally the text may only have pointed at the Middle Way as being the core of the Buddha's teaching, which pointed to the practice of dhyana.
+This basic term may have been extended with descriptions of the Eightfold Path, itself a condensation of a longer sequence.
+Some scholars believe that under pressure from developments in Indian religiosity, which began to see "liberating insight" as the essence of moksha, the Four Truths were then added as a description of the Buddha's "liberating insight".